whatthevet/howtochicken/docs/health.md

 For more information, watch the video from the US Department of Agriculture Animal and Plant Health Inspection Service ([USDA APHIS](https://www.aphis.usda.gov/ ':target=_blank')) below:

+##### USDA APHIS Defend the Flock - Biosecurity Practices to Protect Your Poultry :id=defend-the-flock-youtube
 [filename](_media/defendtheflock-biopracticesyoutube.html ':include :size=600')

 ## Common health issues